mharvey21/KSU-Operating-Systems-Assignment-1-Producer-Consumer-/README.md

 Assignment 1 - Producer - Consumer

 ## **Program Description**
-This program shows how a **Producer** and **Consumer** interact with eachother by accessing the **Semaphores** and **Shared Memory**, ensuring **Mutex**
+This program shows how a **Producer** and **Consumer** interact with eachother by accessing the **Semaphores** and **Shared Memory**, ensuring **Mutex**.
-These components work together to prevent race conditions — semaphores control access, the mutex ensures only one process uses the buffer at a time, and shared memory lets both processes communicate through the same data space
+These components work together to prevent race conditions — semaphores control access, the mutex ensures only one process uses the buffer at a time, and shared memory lets both processes communicate through the same data space.
-The **producer** will put the item in the buffer and the **consumer** will take it out the item
+The **producer** will put the item in the buffer and the **consumer** will take it out the item.

 ## **Compile**
 To compile, you will enter